-A school must not treat a person less favourably on grounds of sex or status as married with regard to admissions, exclusions, access to benefits, facilities or services or the employment of staff.
-Discrimination on grounds of sex can also be indirect.
-Indirect discrimination is unlawful unless justified irrespective of grounds of sex and can occur when a practice appears neutral, but in fact has a disproportionate adverse impact on those of one sex.
+A school must not treat a person less favourably on the grounds of sex or status as married about admissions, exclusions, access to benefits, facilities or services or staff employment.
+Discrimination on the grounds of sex can also be indirect.
+Indirect discrimination is unlawful unless justified, irrespective of grounds of sex.
+It can occur when a practice appears neutral but has a disproportionate adverse impact on those of one sex.

-It is unlawful to discriminate against a boy or a girl on the grounds of sex with regards to:
+It is unlawful to discriminate against a boy or a girl on the grounds of sex about: